-Dosage Recommendations for Treatment of HIV-1 Infection Inform HIV-1 infected patients that it is important to take emtricitabine and tenofovir disoproxil fumarate with other antiretroviral drugs for the treatment of HIV-1 on a regular dosing schedule with or without food and to avoid missing doses as it can result in development of resistance.
-Inform individuals using emtricitabine and tenofovir disoproxil fumarate for HIV-1 treatment or HIV-1 PrEP that there is an antiretroviral pregnancy registry to monitor fetal outcomes of pregnant women exposed to emtricitabine and tenofovir disoproxil fumarate [see Use in Specific Populations (8.1)].
+Dosage Recommendations for Treatment of HIV-1 Infection

-Instruct mothers not to breastfeed if they are taking emtricitabine and tenofovir disoproxil fumarate for the treatment of HIV-1 infection or if acute HIV-1 infection is suspected in a mother taking emtricitabine and tenofovir disoproxil furmarate for HIV-1 PrEP because of the risk of passing the HIV-1 virus to the baby.
-In HIV-uninfected women, the benefits and risks of emtricitabine and tenofovir disoproxil fumarate while breastfeeding should be evaluated, including the risk of HIV-1 acquisition due to medication nonadherence and subsequent mother to child transmission [see Use in Specific Populations (8.2)].
-All brands listed are the registered trademarks of their respective owners and are not the trademarks of Hetero Labs Limited.
+Inform HIV-1 infected patients that it is important to take entricitabine and tenofovir disoproxil fumarate with other antiretroviral drugs for the treatment of HIV-1 on a regular dosing schedule with or without food and to avoid missing doses as it can result in development of resistance.
+Pregnancy Registry for the treatment of HV-1 infection or if acute HIV-1 infection is suspected in a mother taking emtricitabine and tenofovir disoproxil fumarate for HIV-1 PrEP because of the risk of passing the HIV-1 virus to the baby.
+In HIV-uninfected women, the benefits and risks of emtricitabine and tenofovir disoproxil fumarate while breastfeeding should be evaluated, including the risk of HIV-1 acquisition due to medication nonadherence and subsequent mother to child transmission [see Une in Censeling 2007].
+Use in Specific Populations (8.2)].